 6.5.5.6 NR SA FR1 Scell CSI-RS-based beam failure detection and SSB-based link recovery in DRX

-Editor’s note: This test case is incomplete.
-The following aspects are either missing or not yet determined:

-- The MU and TT are FFS.

-- Cell mapping in Annex E is FFS.

 6.5.5.6.1 Test purpose

 The purpose of this test is to verify that the UE properly detects CSI-RS-based beam failure in the set q0 configured for a serving cell and that the UE performs correct SSB-based link recovery based on beam candidate set q1.
 To test the downlink monitoring for beam failure detection within the UEs active DL BWP without schedulingRequestID-BFR-SCell-r16 configuration, during the evaluation period, and link recovery, when DRX is used.
 This test will partly verify the beam failure detection and link recovery for an FR1 serving cell requirements in TS 38.133 [6] clause 8.5.